 - Soak shiitake mushrooms in hot water until tender, then remove tough stems if desired.
 Cut them in half if they are big.

-- Reduce the heat, then sauté garlic and mushrooms for about a minute.
+- Reduce the heat, then sauté the garlic, onions, and mushrooms for about a minute.

 - Add soy sauce, Shaoxing wine, sugar, and 3 cups of water.
 If using an electric pressure cooker, add only 1 cup of water.Place star anise and bay leaves in a spice sachet (if available) and add them in.
 Scrape the browned bits on the bottom and stir to combine.

-- Add meat and let it come to a boil.
+- Add the meat and some ground pepper, then let it come to a boil.
 Cover and simmer over medium-low heat for about 2 hours, until fork-tender; cook on high pressure for about an hour in an electric pressure cooker.

 - Make a slurry by dissolving cornstarch in ¼ cup of water.
-Add it to thicken the sauce.
+Add the slurry to thicken the sauce.

-- Add sesame oil, cabbage stalks or white sections, and meat the other side up.
+- Add sesame oil, cabbage stalks or white sections, and the meat with the other side facing up.
 Cook the cabbage for 2 minutes and spoon the sauce over the meat.
-Add some fresh ground pepper.
+Add some black pepper.

 - Slice the meat and pour the sauce over them.
 Serve with napa cabbage leaves.